SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jfrog-artifactory-opentelemetry.md

 <TabItem value="Linux">

-1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Artifactory instance which needs to be monitored.
+1. Copy the yaml file to `/etc/otelcol-sumo/conf.d/` folder in the Artifactory instance that needs to be monitored.
 2. Restart the collector using:
 ```sh
 sudo systemctl restart otelcol-sumo